Mynti207/TimeDB/README.md

 ### Installation

+The package can be downloaded by running `git clone git@github.com:Mynti207/cs207project.git` from the terminal.

-The package can be installed by running `python setup.py install` from the root folder.
+it can then be installed by running `python setup.py install` from the root folder.

 Installation will make the following packages available: `procs`, `pype`, `timeseries`, `tsdb` and `webserver`.

-**Note**: Python 3.5 is required for this package.
+**Note**: Python 3.5 is required to use this package.